kazulagi/plantfem.github.io/Tutorial_std.md

 ```

-(3) [MathClass](https://github.com/kazulagi/plantfem/tree/master/src/MathClass/MathClass.f90) is a library for mathematical operations such as matrix calculation and tensor operations.
-Although "Class" is in the name, but this is just a toolbox of useful functions.

 (4) [HTTPClass](https://github.com/kazulagi/plantfem/tree/master/src/HTTPClass/HTTPClass.f90) is a remnant from when I was trying to set up an http server at plantFEM.
 It is waiting for your commit.